tchLin/LeetToElite/README.md

 # LeetToElite

 My repository for leetcode record.
-Review and learning purpose!
+Review and learning purposes!

 _All solutions were made with the sole intent of solving the corresponding LeetCode challenge.
 Solutions may not be as efficient as possible._